Your Duplicate Will Find A Way…

 Elizabeth recognises this woman’s husband as someone who talked to Geoffrey, and she tries to talk to her.
 Meanwhile, Matthew phones to report the man’s accident to the indifferent police.
 Kibner puts these women’s fears down to their relationships with their partners and labels them as having some “hallucinatory flu”.
 Kibner tells Matthew, he’s met with a number of similar cases to Elizabeth, that week alone.

 Jack visits his wife, Nancy (Veronica Cartwright) at the mud baths where she works, where one of those wee pink flowers is seen in a glass of water.
-As Jack relaxes and sleeps, a “body” is formed in a bed, which resembles Jack’s body frame but covered in downy hair.
+As Jack relaxes and sleeps, a “body” is formed in a bed, which resembles Jack’s body frame but is covered in downy hair.
 Then as Jack wakes up, so does the “body” and then it mimics Jack’s actions.
 This “body” is discovered by Nancy who screams and then becomes a bit hysterical.

 Matthew is called upon for advice, and after he examines the body, he is now concerned for the now sleeping Elizabeth.
 Matthew breaks into her home and sees a sleeping duplicate of her forming in the garden.
 Matthew then rescues his now awake colleague.
 The four then escape into the shadows of the dark night, as the city’s inhabitants sleep.
 As they meet those who are awake, they don’t know who is human and who is an alien.

 The story’s macabre plot is built up slowly with wee visual clues, rather than using flashbacks or a montage.
 Most of these clues are more apparent from the second viewing or are easily recognised if you have more awareness of the plot.
-This plot told from the opening credits showing those seeds travel to earth and attract people who take them at face value, as they adapt and are seen as pretty flowers.
+This plot is told from the opening credits showing those seeds travel to earth and attract people who take them at face value, as they adapt and are seen as pretty flowers.

 Once these flowers are taken home, their pods grow emotionless duplicates which replace the sleeping individuals by the morning.
 These initial scenes showing the development of these flowers appear to have been made with the minimal CGI add to the chilling plot making it seem a more realistic fear.
 Later, the “birth” of a pod person is shown using CGI, this sparing use of CGI makes these scenes more dramatic and therefore they make more of an impact.